noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 # Changes

-This file lists the changes made in the code and changes that were considered but not implemented due to time constraints.
+This section lists the changes made in the code and changes that were considered but not implemented.

 ## Changes to all files

 ### Changes made
 - Applied `black`, `autoflake`, and `isort` to ensure consistent formatting and cleanup.

-### Changes considered, but not implemented
+### Changes considered, but not implemented due to time constraints
-- Added some tests to cover new functionality and demonstrate capabilities, but full test coverage was not included. <br> Ideally, both new and existing code (including edge cases and error handling) would be tested. <br> While high coverage is important, 100% coverage is not always necessary or practical. <br>
+- Some tests were added to cover new functionality and demonstrate capabilities, but full test coverage was not included. <br>
+  Ideally, both new and existing code (including edge cases and error handling) would be tested <br>
+  (noting that while high coverage is important, 100% coverage is not always necessary or practical). <br>
-- Adding Google-style docstrings to all classes and methods for improved documentation.
+- Adding Google-style docstrings to classes and methods for improved documentation.
+- Adding or refining type hints across all functions and methods, and using `mypy` to check for type errors and improve maintainability.
 - Running `flake8` to identify additional linting issues.
-- Adding or refining type hints across all functions and methods, and using `mypy` to check for type errors and improve maintainability.

 ## Noteworthy changes to specific files
 These changes are grouped by the files they were made in.